hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 - All shapes can now have blendshapes added to them.
 - Shapes that don't normally use the Mouth Divider can now have blendshapes that use the Mouth Divider.
 - Shapes that move a muscle in the middle of the face can now have blendshapes that the Mouth Divider.

-[//]: # (- Shapes that move the Tongue can now have blendshapes that only move the vertices that had been assigned to the Tongue.)

-[//]: # (- You can now apply a deformation to the tongue, based on the blendshapes that moved the tongue out.)

 #### Deformers are now optional